 Figure 11: Microtubules grow and shorten by addition and loss of tubulin subunits from their tips.
-(Electron micrographs from Chretien 1995 J Cell Biol 129:1311-28; and Mandelkow 1991 J Cell Biol 114:977-91.) coexist.
-When individual filaments are followed over time, they randomly switch back-and-forth between growth and shortening, exhibiting large fluctuations in length, as seen in this 32-second video (includes narration):
+(Electron micrographs from Chretien 1995 J Cell Biol 129:1311-28; and Mandelkow 1991 J Cell Biol 114:977-91.)

 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://uw.pressbooks.pub/physiology/?p=45#oembed-4 Each of the tubulin subunits that makes up a microtubule is an enzyme, containing a pocket that binds guanine nucleotides (see Figure 2) and catalyzes nucleotide hydrolysis.
-The dvnamic instability of microtubule filaments is powered by this hydrolysis of (Figure 12).
-Under physiological conditions, only GTP-containing tubulin competent for assembly onto growing filament tips.
+You can view them online here: https://uw.pressbooks.pub/physiology/?p=45#oembed-4

+Each of the tubulin subunits that makes up a microtubule is an enzyme, containing a pocket that binds guanine nucleotides (see Figure 2) and catalyzes nucleotide hydrolysis.
+The dynamic instability of microtubule filaments is powered by this hydrolysis of GTP (Figure 12).
+Under physiological conditions, only GTP-containing tubulin is competent for assembly onto growing filament tips.
 GDPcontaining tubulin cannot assemble.
-Thus, newly-added

-Figure 12.
-Microtubule dynamic instability.
-Dark green squares represent tubulin subunits carrying GTP, newly added to a growing microtubule tip.
-Light green circles represent buried subunits that have hydrolyzed their GTP, released phosphate, and retain only GDP.
-(From Alberts, Molecular Biology of the Cell) subunits at growing microtubule tips contain GTP (forming a 'cap' of GTP-tubulin).
+Thus, newly-added subunits at growing microtubule tips contain GTP (forming a 'cap' of GTP-tubulin).
 As more growth occurs these subunits become buried deeper in the filament wall, where they are stimulated to hydrolyze their GTP, releasing phosphate but retaining GDP.
 Hydrolysis causes a conformational change in the tubulin that weakens side-to-side interactions between neighboring subunits in the microtubule lattice, thereby destabilizing the GDP-containing portion of the filament.
 Despite this destabilization, the GDP lattice will remain intact and the filament will continue to grow, provided that a GTP cap exists at the tip.
 If the GTP cap is lost, however, the GDP lattice quickly disassembles.
-This explains why microtubules can suddenly switch from slow growth to rapid shortening, a transition colorfully named a 'catastrophe'.
+This explains why microtubules can suddenly switch from slow growth to rapid shortening, a transition colorfully named а 'catastrophe'.
 Shortening microtubules can also suddenly resume growth, a transition known as a 'rescue', which presumably occurs when the GTP cap spontaneously re-forms.
-F-actin dynamics and treadmilling F-actin filaments exhibit a treadmilling behavior, which differs from the dynamic instability of microtubules but shares a dependence on nucleotide hydrolysis.
+F-actin dynamics and treadmilling

+F-actin filaments exhibit a treadmilling behavior, which differs from the dynamic instability of microtubules but shares a dependence on nucleotide hydrolysis.
 G-actin is an enzyme with a pocket for binding and hydrolyzing ATP (see Figure 2).
 Its assembly onto filaments occurs predominantly by addition of ATP-containing monomers.
 Incorporation into a filament stimulates the monomers to hydrolyze ATP and release phosphate, so the filaments retain only ADP.
 Because the assembly and disassembly processes are not chemical reversals of one another, it is possible for the two ends to behave quite differently: For example, one end can be assembling while the other is disassembling.
 This is called treadmilling.

-Common features of dynamic protein polymers The following features are shared by the dynamic protein polymers, F-actin and microtubules: - (i) Filaments spontaneously grow by addition and loss of subunits from their tips. - (ii) Each subunit has a binding pocket for nucleotide (G-actin binds ATP, tubulin binds GTP). - (iii) Assembly occurs by addition of NTP-bound monomers to tips. - (iv) Assembly into filament promotes NTP hydrolysis.
-Thus, apart from the freshly-assembled cap, filaments retain only NDP-bound subunits. - (v) Disassembly occurs primarily by loss of NDP-bound forms from tips.
+Common features of dynamic protein polymers

+The following features are shared by the dynamic protein polymers, F-actin and microtubules:

+(i) Filaments spontaneously grow by addition and loss of subunits from their tips.

+(ii) Each subunit has a binding pocket for nucleotide (G-actin binds ATP, tubulin binds GTP).

+(iii) Assembly occurs by addition of NTP-bound monomers to tips.

+(iv) Assembly into filament promotes NTP hydrolysis.
+Thus, apart from the freshly-assembled cap, filaments retain only NDP-bound subunits.

+(v) Disassembly occurs primarily by loss of NDP-bound forms from tips.

-Microbiology note: Neither microtubules nor F-actin are found inside bacterial cells.
+Microbiology note: Neither microtubules nor F-actin

+are found inside bacterial cells.
 However, bacteria contain several ancient, evolutionarily related filaments with similar characteristics, based on the FtsZ, ParM and Min proteins.
 Like F-actin and microtubules, these bacterial filaments grow and shorten in a highly dynamic fashion, and their assembly is coupled to nucleotide hydrolysis.

 Dynamic filaments drive many cellular movements